-The Kalida native enjoyed a 4-year career with the St. Louis Cardinals from 2000-03 after an All-American career at Ashland University.
+Prior to his coaching career, the Kalida native enjoyed a four-year career with the St. Louis Cardinals from 2000-03 after an All-American career at Ashland University.

-Stechschulte made his major league debut on April 20, 2000, against the San Diego Padres.
-He struck out the first batter he faced, Mike Darr, to begin his career in style.
+Stechschulte made his major league debut on April 20, 2000 against the San Diego Padres.
+He started his career in style, striking out the first batter he faced, Mike Darr.

-In four seasons, he was 8-7 with six saves, a 4.58 ERA and 84 strikeouts in 116 appearances out of the bullpen.
+In four seasons, he posted an 8-7 record with six saves, a 4.58 ERA, and 84 strikeouts in 116 appearances out of the bullpen.

-He had a 0.00 ERA in two post-season appearances with the Cardinals in the 2001 National League Divisional Series.
+He also owned a 0.00 ERA in two postseason appearances with the Cardinals during the 2001 National League Divisional Series.

-Stechschulte also has the distinction of being the 16th major league player in history to hit a home run on the first pitch seen in a MLB game.
+Stechschulte also has the distinction of being just the 16th player in major league history to hit a home run on the first pitch seen in an MLB game.

-He hit a 2-run home run as a pinch-hitter off of Armando Reynoso in the bottom of the 6th inning against the Arizona Diamondbacks on April 17, 2001.
+He hit a two-run home run off Armando Reynoso as a pinch-hitter in the bottom of the sixth inning against the Arizona Diamondbacks on April 17, 2001.

-He is a 3-time Minor-League All-Star and won the Midwest League’s Best Relief Pitcher Award when he had a 2.59 ERA and 33 saves for the Single-A Peoria Chiefs that year.
+He was a three-time Minor League All-Star and the Midwest League’s Best Relief Pitcher Award after recording a 2.59 ERA and 33 saves for the Single-A Peoria Chiefs.

-Stechschulte graduated first in his class from Ashland School of Business and Economics, Summa Cum Laude, in 1996.
+Stechschulte graduated first in his class from Ashland School of Business and Economics with Summa Cum Laude honors in 1996.

-He was Regional Player of the Year and set school records for Total Bases, Home Runs and RBI, leading Ashland to its first ever NCAA Division II World Series appearance in 1995.
+He was a First-Team All-American and Academic All-American at shortstop.
+He was also a Regional Player of the Year and set school records for total bases, home runs, and RBI, leading Ashland to its first-ever NCAA Division II World Series appearance in 1995.